slang-i18n/slang/README.md

 ### ➤ Dependency Injection

-If you don't like the included `LocaleSettings` solution:
+In case you don't like the included `LocaleSettings` solution.

-It is possible to create translation instances that do not depend on `LocaleSettings`.
+It is possible to create translation instances that do not depend on `LocaleSettings` or any other side effects.

 You can use your own dependency injection and inject the required translations!